bchainhub/foxar-docs/versioned_docs/version-1/faq.md

 If you want to run only a few tests, you can use `--match-test` to filter test functions, `--match-contract` to filter test contracts, and `--match-path` to filter test files on [`spark test`][spark-test].

-### How do I use a specific Solidity compiler?
+### How do I use a specific Ylem compiler?

-Spark will try to auto-detect what Solidity compiler works for your project.
+Spark will try to auto-detect what Ylem compiler works for your project.

-To use a specific Solidity compiler, you can set [`solc`][config-solc] in your [config file][config], or pass `--use solc:<version>` to a Spark command that supports it (e.g. [`spark build`][spark-build] or [`spark test`][spark-test]).
+To use a specific Ylem compiler, you can set [`solc`][config-solc] in your [config file][config], or pass `--use solc:<version>` to a Spark command that supports it (e.g. [`spark build`][spark-build] or [`spark test`][spark-test]).
 Paths to a solc binary are also accepted.
 To use a specific local solc binary, you can set `solc = "<path to solc>"` in your config file, or pass `--use "<path to solc>"`.
 The solc version/path can also be set via the env variable `FOXAR_SOLC=<version/path>`, but the cli arg `--use` has priority.

-For example, if you have a project that supports all 0.7.x Solidity versions, but you want to compile with solc 0.7.0, you could use `spark build --use solc:0.7.0`.
+For example, if you have a project that supports all 0.7.x Ylem versions, but you want to compile with solc 0.7.0, you could use `spark build --use solc:0.7.0`.

 ### How do I fork from a live network?